Migen Memelli: GAIS

 GAIS acquired the services of Memelli on 28 March 2007 for €320,000 with the player signing a three-year contract.
 He got off to a very good start as he scored four goals in four pre-season games.
-In the Allsvenskan he wasn't so lucky as he did not score any goals but he still played 16 games, and proved that he had other skills too.
-Another pre-season and two goals in two games, this might be his year.
-But the 2008 edition of Allsvenskan he was sidelined due to injury.
+In the Allsvenskan, Memelli went scoreless in all his 16 appearances.
+After scoring two goals in two pre-seasons matches, he got injured at the start of the 2008 season.

 Tirana

 2008–09 season

 On 6 July 2008, Tirana president Refik Halili confirmed to have signed Memelli on a one-and-a-half-year loan.
 About the move to Tirana, Memelli stated: "I spoke with the president Halili for only 15 minutes and everything ended with consensus", while also added that his "goals are the same as those of the club."

 He took squad number 9, and made his official debut on 24 August in the opening week of 2008–09 Kategoria Superiore against rivals Vllaznia, playing for 83 minutes before making place for Blerti Hajdari as the match ended in a goalless draw.
 Memelli opened his scoring account in his second appearance for the club six days later, netting in the 42nd minute of the match versus Teuta to give Tirana the first win of the season.
 Memelli continued his strong form in September, scoring a tap-in in the 2–0 win at Apolonia which was followed by an impressive hat-trick against Flamurtari at home, taking his tally up to five goals.
 Speaking of his good run with Tirana, Memelli stated that he aim was to win the Golden Boot and the championship.
 Later in matchday 7, Memelli scored the opener in an eventual 2–1 home win versus title challengers Dinamo Tirana.

 In Albanian Cup, his goal in the second leg helped Tirana past Tërbuni and go to the second round 2–1 on aggregate.
 Back in the league, Memelli was injured in the match against Lushnja, which forced him to miss the matches against Vllaznia and Teuta.
-He returned in action in the derby against Partizani, netting a late equalized to give the team a 2–2 draw.
+He returned in action in the derby against Partizani, netting a late equalizer to give the team a 2–2 draw.
 Memelli continued his prolific goalscoring run towards the very end of the year.
 For the first time in his career, he scored five goals in one game, in a 5–0 rout of Lushnja on 17 December in the second leg of Albanian Cup second round.
 He had previously scored a brace in the first leg, as Tirana went on the next round 9–1 on aggregate.
 Ten days later, Memelli scored another hat-trick, this time in the 6–2 home win over Bylis as Tirana ended the year on a high.